jsx7ba/blog/content/post/proto-any.md

 ## Introduction

-This article utilizes [Protocol Buffers](https://protobuf.dev/) and [GRPC](https://grpc.io/) in the context of creating a [key value store](https://en.wikipedia.org/wiki/Key%E2%80%93value_database) in Go.
+This post utilizes [Protocol Buffers](https://protobuf.dev/) and [GRPC](https://grpc.io/) in the context of creating a [key value store](https://en.wikipedia.org/wiki/Key%E2%80%93value_database) in Go.
 Protocol Buffers are a great way to serialize message data for transmission and GRPC builds on Protocol Buffers to describe services and how the messages passed between them.
 A simplistic put request for a key value store could be described with the following protocol buffer code:

 ```protobuf {lineNos=table}
 message PutRequest {